Pampoenkoekies (Pumpkin fritters with caramel sauce)

 Instructions

-- Cut the butternut pumpkin in half lengthwise.
-Scoop out the seeds.
-Roast for 30 minutes, until soft.
+- Roast the pumpkin: Preheat the oven to 200°C (400°F).
+Cut the butternut pumpkin in half lengthwise, scoop out the seeds and roast for 30 minutes until soft.

-- Remove the flesh, mash, and drain any excess liquid.
+- Mash the pumpkin: Scoop out the flesh, mash until smooth and drain off any excess liquid.

-- Add eggs and mashed pumpkin.
-Mix until smooth.
+- Make the batter: Add the eggs and mashed pumpkin to the dry ingredients and mix until smooth.

-- Heat a shallow layer of oil in a pan over medium heat.
+- Heat the oil: Heat a shallow layer of oil in a pan over medium heat.

-- Drop spoonfuls (about ¼ cup) of batter into the oil and fry until golden on both sides (about 2-3 minutes per side).
+- Fry the fritters: Drop spoonfuls of batter, about ¼ cup each, into the hot oil and fry for 2-3 minutes per side until golden.

-- In a saucepan, heat sugar, water, and milk until dissolved.
+- Start the caramel sauce: In a saucepan, heat the sugar, water and milk until the sugar has dissolved.

-- Mix cornflour with a little of the hot mixture to make a slurry.
-Stir it back into the pan and simmer until slightly thickened.
+- Thicken the sauce: Mix the cornflour with a little of the hot sauce to form a slurry, then stir it back into the pan and simmer until slightly thickened.

-- Arrange fritters on a platter and drizzle with caramel sauce.
-Serve warm.
+- Serve: Arrange the fritters on a platter, drizzle with the caramel sauce and serve warm.

 - Prep Time: 20